An official website of the United States government.

 Full Title: Building resilience into seagrass bed restoration: The role of genetic variation

-This project will work to reduce the uncertainties of seagrass restoration by considering the impacts of genetic variation in remaining seagrass beds.
+This project worked to reduce the uncertainties of seagrass restoration by considering the impacts of genetic variation in remaining seagrass beds.

 An image of a mixed species seagrass bed in Florida